 Contact a Child Abuse Lawyer in Harris County, TX

 The sooner you contact legal representation, the better your chances of a more favorable outcome in court.
-The attorneys at The Gonzalez Law Group, PLLC will listen to your story and find the best legal options available for your situation.
-With over 70 years of collective experience, The Gonzalez Law Group, PLLC knows what it takes to win a case, or have it thrown out.
+The attorneys at The Gonzalez Law Group will listen to your story and find the best legal options available for your situation.
+With over 70 years of collective experience, Our firm knows what it takes to win a case, or have it thrown out.
 Schedule a time to speak with us Call (832) 530-4070 or submit your information in the online contact form.
 We represent clients in communities across Harris County.
 Some of these communities include Edgebrook, Golden Acres, Southeast Houston and many more.